Reproductive rights in Latin America: 1970's feminist movement

-Women in Latin America first began advocating for abortion rights in the 1970's during the worldwide feminist movement.
+Women in Latin America first began advocating for abortion rights in the 1970s during the worldwide feminist movement.
 This movement was propelled by the mass transition of many Latin American governments to democracies, thus opening the door to policy reform.
 In addition to abortion rights, feminists in this era also advocated for economic independence, equal pay, and political equality.
 The Mothers and Grandmothers of the Plaza de Mayo in Argentina, the caceroleos in Chile, trade unions in Uruguay, and the Casas de la Mujer (Women's Houses) in Nicaragua worked together with other male-dominated political resistance groups to resist authoritarian oppression and include feminist issues in the political reform.
 During this period, Cuba acted as an inspiration to many surrounding countries when it became the first Latin American country to legalize access to safe abortions in 1961.

 Marea verde

 Inspired by the Mothers of the Plaza de Mayo's use of white scarves during their protests, women in Argentina created the symbol of the green scarf to represent their pro-choice movement in 2003.
 These distinct green scarves have become characteristic of what is known as the "Marea Verde" or "Green Wave", which has made its way out of Argentina and across Latin America.
 The color green was chosen to change the narrative around the concept of the "pro-choice" to one that is synonymous with life and growth.
 This symbol has increased the discussion of reproductive rights not only in Latin America, but around the world.